gustavonp/roo-recipes/content/recipes/pancakes.md

 draft: false
 tags: ["Breakfasts"]
 cover: /img/recipes/pancakes.jpg
-description: "Classic and easy to prepare."
+description: "Of all the variations I've tried.
+This is the best and easiest pancake recipe."
 ---

 <div class="my-flexbox row-collapse center basic-gap" >